docker/docs/develop/develop-images/multistage-build.md

 Each `FROM` instruction can use a different base, and each of them begins a new stage of the build.
 You can selectively copy artifacts from one stage to another, leaving behind everything you don't want in the final image.
-To show how this works, Let's adapt the Dockerfile from the previous section to use multi-stage builds.
+To show how this works, let's adapt the Dockerfile from the previous section to use multi-stage builds.

 **`Dockerfile`**: